BKinya/Android-FAQ/README.md

 Great articles are organised for readers to easily follow through.
 You'd start with general to specific topics, or start from basic to advanced topics.
 You are telling a story with the article.

 ### Mentorship and Communities
 Mentorship is a learning relationship between an experienced person and someone who **wants to grow**.
-With a healthy mentoring relationship, both parties gain, not just the mentee. ~[Growing as a Mobile Engineer](https://www.mobileatscale.com/growing.html).
+With a healthy mentoring relationship, both parties gain, not just the mentee. ~ [Growing as a Mobile Engineer, Gergely Orosz](https://www.mobileatscale.com/growing.html).

 Mentees, do not ask, "Will you be my mentor?".
 If you ask, the answer is probably no. Shift your thinking from "If I get a mentor, I'll excel" to "If I excel, I will get a mentor".
-Mentorship relationships start with a mutual connection -- and mentors often select protégés based on their performance and potential. ~[Lean In For Graduates](https://www.amazon.com/Lean-Graduates-Chapters-Including-Negotiate/dp/0385353677)
+Mentorship relationships start with a mutual connection -- and mentors often select protégés based on their performance and potential. ~ [Lean In For Graduates, Sheryl Sandberg](https://www.amazon.com/Lean-Graduates-Chapters-Including-Negotiate/dp/0385353677)

 Start working on something.
 Start learning,  working on a project, writing that article etc. You'll find many people willing to help you along the way.